About the changes

 Every household with a new collection day will be written to twice before anything changes.

-Residents with a change in phase one will receive a letter in January.
-A few weeks later they will receive a service guide, which includes a new 18 month collection calendar.
+Residents with a change will receive a letter in the post at the beginning of May.
+From 27 May, residents (in phase two areas) will receive their service guide, which includes a 12 month collection calendar.

 Some towns and villages may be served by more than one route and changes may affect some streets but not others.